EngineeringSoftware/finerts/README.md

 Contains the SHAs used in evaluation on 23 projects.

 ### predictiverts-results
-Contains the ML models prediction results
+Contains the ML models prediction results.

+### appendix.pdf
+Contains the appendix of the paper.

 ## Citation
 If you have used FineRTS in a research project, please cite the research paper in any related publication: